 Built-in displays will usually help simplify choosing and programming your game camera settings too.

 The more ways you can mount your trail camera the better.
 You want this process to be as hassle-free as possible.
 There is usually one of three different ways you can mount a game camera.
 One is with an included strap system, another is tripod mounting and the last is permanent mounting.
 The more included setup choices you have the more versatile your deer camera becomes.

 Trail cameras can be somewhat difficult to program.
-Before you buy any model game camera try to go online and download a copy of the user’s manual.
+Before you buy any model game camera try to go online and get as much information as you can and of course download a copy of the user’s manual.
 This will give you a good idea of how easy or difficult that particular deer camera is to set up.
 By far the easiest trail cameras to set up and program are the ones that have a green screen or LCD display built right into them.

 These days’ game cameras come in all different shapes and sizes.
 The big trend is to make them smaller and more compact without sacrificing performance.
 We all like smaller camera sizes because they are easy to haul, set up and relocate.
 They are also harder for potential thieves to spot.

 Weight is not a huge consideration for which game camera you will buy.
 Most of them are pretty light, to begin with.
 The exception here is if you like to take a bunch of them in your backpack at one time so you can set them up in different places out in the field.
 Then, of course, the lighter your trail cameras are the better.